Lucifer: Modern popular culture

 In modern popular culture, Lucifer is often depicted as a charismatic, complex, and sometimes sympathetic figure rather than a purely evil being.
 He is frequently portrayed as a fallen angel with a rebellious streak, and may be intelligent, witty, and even morally conflicted.

-In Supernatural Lucifer is the main antagonist of the fifth season.
+In the TV series Supernatural, Lucifer is the main antagonist of the fifth season.
 The conflict between the good and evil angels is portrayed as a conflict between brothers.
-Despite being the villain in the story, he is held in higher regards than the antagonistic deities, as Lucifer defeats the pagan gods alone, in one episode.
+Despite being the villain in the story, he is held in higher regards than the antagonistic deities, as Lucifer defeats the pagan gods alone in one episode.
 His background story further adds to his moral ambiguity.
-His evil motivations are said to stem from his love to God: When God shows love for humanity and orders the angels to bow before them, Lucifer refuses because he could only love God.
-His depictions are inspired by the Islamic traditions about Iblis, and Satanael as a son of God in Bogomilism.
+His evil motivations are said to stem from his love to God: when God shows love for humanity and orders the angels to bow before them, Lucifer refuses, because he could only love God.
+His depictions are inspired by the Islamic traditions about Iblis and Satanael as a son of God in Bogomilism.

-Notable examples include the television series Lucifer (2016–2021), where he is a suave nightclub owner who rebelled against his lord-father and abandoned the role as Hell's warden, and The Sandman comics, which present him as a refined ruler of hell seeking independence, both stemming from DC Comics' interpretation of the religious figure.
+Notable examples of Lucifer in popular culture include the television series Lucifer (2016–2021), where he is a suave nightclub owner who rebelled against his lord-father and abandoned the role as Hell's warden, and The Sandman comics, which present him as a refined ruler of hell seeking independence, both stemming from DC Comics' interpretation of the religious figure.
 These portrayals emphasize his free will, disdain for authority, and struggle with his identity, often blending elements of myth, theology, and contemporary storytelling.

+In J. R. R. Tolkien's legendarium, Melkor/Morgoth is analogous to Lucifer/Satan.